jyxiao1/01-ghd3/README.md

 Design Achievement:
 - Implemented the outline of a boss
+- Generated a ship polygon
-- Entire design is relative to itself, such that changing one variable will change the position of the face on a screen without distortion
+- Entire facial design is relative to itself, such that changing the first eyebrow variable will change the position of the face on a screen without distortion

 Technical Achievement:
 - Using mousemove, dynamically draw a ship that will follow the player's cursor
+- Using a for loop to draw teeth